Why Are There Lipitor Lawsuits?

 In the past few years, however, lawsuits have been filed against Pfizer’s “wonder drug,” as well as numerous recently published research findings showing a link between new-onset Type II diabetes and Lipitor side effects.

 Around the same time Lipitor’s patent expired in 2011, Pfizer began altering package labeling in response to requests from the U.S. Food and Drug Administration (FDA) Division of Metabolism and Endocrinology Products.
 After months of delay, Pfizer finally complied in 2012 by amending Lipitor labels with a brief statement that indicates some cases of patients’ blood sugar levels elevating after taking package contents.

 According to recently published research findings, postmenopausal women may face the highest risk of developing first-time Type II diabetes from daily use of Lipitor.
 That particular group of patients is almost 50 percent more likely to become diabetic than other females who are 50 to 70 years old and take no statins whatsoever.

 Patients in Georgia and across the U.S. have reported experiencing the side effects listed below due to taking Lipitor:

 - Kidney failure

 - Memory loss

 Injured?
 Contact a Georgia Lipitor Lawyer

-If you or someone you care about lives in Georgia and have developed Type II diabetes or any other severe illness after taking Lipitor, consider contacting the Georgia Injury Attorney Group.
+If you or someone you care about lives in Georgia and have developed Type II diabetes or any other severe illness after taking Lipitor, consider contacting Attorney Group for Georgia.
 We are here to help answer questions you may have about your situation, help you determine if you have a case, and connect you with a affiliated attorney if you decide to pursue a claim.
 Contact us today for your free consultation.